digital-asset/daml/docs/source/app-dev/command-deduplication.rst

    - * ``ABORTED`` / other error codes

      * Wait a bit and retry from obtaining a completion offset ``OFF1`` (:ref:`step 2 <dedup-bounded-step-offset>`).
-       Use the retryability information in the error details to decide how long to wait.

    - * other error conditions

-     * You should use background knowledge about the workflow to decide whether earlier submissions might still get accepted.
+     * You should use background knowledge about the business workflow and the current ledger state to decide whether earlier submissions might still get accepted.
        If not, you may stop retrying and report that the ledger change failed.
        If in doubt, retry from obtaining a completion offset ``OFF1`` (:ref:`step 2 <dedup-bounded-step-offset>`) or give up without knowing for sure that the ledger change will not happen.